Capp3/cursor-in-browser/README.md

 **Cursor** versions with all required files are available under **cursor_versions** folder.
 The Dockerfile and Dockerfile.arm64 on the root directory are related to the latest version (**1.7.52**).

-You can use **Github Docker repo** (ghcr.io) or **Docker Hub** to download the image, if you prefer to rebuild the image you may also clone the repo and build the image yourself.
+You can use GitHub Container Registry (ghcr) or **Docker Hub** to download the image, if you prefer to rebuild the image you may also clone the repo and build the image yourself.

 ### **• Maintained by:**